MIMO FSO Systems in Hybrid Quantum Noise Environments: SKR Analysis with One- and Two-way CV-QKD Protocols: Introduction

-Several studies in the literature have explored the use of classical cryptographic techniques to enhance the security of data transmission in FSO-based systems \cite{cryp_fso, 10484858, 10411843, 6775279}.
-These algorithms derive their strength from computational complexity, making them practically infeasible to break using conventional computing resources within a reasonable timeframe.
-However, with the rapid advancements in quantum computing, particularly through Shor’s and Grover’s algorithms, encryption schemes such as Rivest–Shamir–Adleman (RSA) and elliptic curve cryptography (ECC) are expected to become vulnerable, as their decryption could be achieved in significantly shorter durations \cite{neel_spd_channel_estimation_skr,neel_restricted_qkd}.
+Several studies in the literature have explored the use of classical cryptographic techniques to enhance the security of data transmission in FSO-based systems \cite{cryp_fso, 9944674, 10411843, 6775279}.
+The available algorithms base their strength in extensive computational complexity, making them practically infeasible to break using conventional computing resources within reasonable time frames.
+However, with the rapid advancements in quantum computing, particularly through Shor’s and Grover’s algorithms, encryption schemes, such as Rivest–Shamir–Adleman (RSA) and elliptic curve cryptography (ECC), are expected to become vulnerable, as their decryption can be achieved in significantly shorter time~\cite{11175376,Gitonga2025QuantumImpact}.
 This impending threat has motivated the exploration of alternative approaches for achieving unconditional security, among which quantum key distribution (QKD) has emerged as a promising solution \cite{weedbrook2012gaussian,8732438}.
-QKD exploits fundamental principles of quantum mechanics, namely the no-cloning theorem and measurement disturbance, to enable two parties to securely exchange encryption keys, ensuring a level of security that remains impervious to potential advances in computational power \cite{weedbrook_gaoussian_van_numen,neel_spd_THZ_QKD_oct2021,weedbrook2010quantum, pirandola2021limits}.
+This scheme exploits fundamental principles of quantum mechanics, namely the no-cloning theorem and measurement disturbance, to enable two parties to securely exchange encryption keys, ensuring a level of security that remains impervious to potential advances in computational power \cite{weedbrook_gaoussian_van_numen,neel_spd_THZ_QKD_oct2021,weedbrook2010quantum, pirandola2021limits}.